FarseenSh/Deep-Learning-Portfolio/Medical/TimeTrans/README.md

 #### Core Components

 1. **Input Projection**
-   - Linear projection from PCA components to model dimension
+   - Linear projection from PCA components (50) to model dimension (64)
    - Adapts the reduced fMRI features to the transformer's working dimension

 2. **Positional Encoding**
    - Both fixed sinusoidal and learnable implementations
+   - Fixed encoding uses sine/cosine functions at different frequencies
+   - Learnable encoding uses parameters initialized with Kaiming normal distribution
    - Encodes the temporal position of each TR in the sequence
    - Critical for the model to understand temporal ordering

 3. **Transformer Encoder Layers**
-   - Multi-head self-attention to capture relationships between timepoints
+   - Multi-head self-attention (4 heads) to capture relationships between timepoints
-   - Layer normalization for training stability
+   - Layer normalization applied before attention for training stability
-   - Feedforward networks with ReLU activation
+   - Feedforward networks with dimension 128 and ReLU activation
+   - Dropout of 0.2 for regularization
    - Residual connections to prevent gradient degradation

 4. **Classification Head**
    - Global average pooling across time dimension
-   - MLP for final classification of cognitive states
+   - Two-layer MLP (64→32→num_classes) for final classification of cognitive states
+   - Dropout of 0.2 between layers
 </details>

 ### Self-Attention for Temporal Dynamics